VIDITeaching/ECS273-Winter2023/Assignment/README.md

 ## Setting up Everything

 ### Step 1.
 Choose a Dataset
-In this assignment, you can choose one of the datasets mentioned on any data type page in the [Pages](https://canvas.ucdavis.edu/courses/772842/pages).
+In this assignment, **except the dataset used in the demo ([wine dataset](https://archive.ics.uci.edu/ml/datasets/wine))**, you can choose one of the datasets mentioned on any data type page in the [Pages](https://canvas.ucdavis.edu/courses/772842/pages).

 To use a dataset, you can either
 - download the data file from the respective URL above and put it in the `./Vue-Flask-Template/server/data` folder, or